NEUYTeam/NeuyAI/README.md

 - Sample iOS App using NeuyAI Crypto API
 - Neuy ERC20 Solidity Contract
 - DefiLlama Neuy Adapter javascript file
+- APY 100% and APY 10% Staking Pool Source Code

+## Staking Pools

+- This web source code can be run on your local computer, but does require a wallet such as Metamask installed in your browser.

 ## Sample App